Detopall/manga-translator/README.md

 ## Introduction

 I love reading manga, and I can't wait for the next chapter of my favorite manga to be released.
 However, the newest chapters are usually in Japanese, and they are translated to English after some time.
-I want to read the newest chapters as soon as possible, so I decided to build a manga translator that can translate Japanese manga to English.
+I want to read the newest chapters as soon as possible, so I decided to build a manga translator that can translate Japanese manga to English. (**NEW** I've added support for multiple languages, which include Arabic, Greek, Cyrillic and other non Latin languages.)

 ## Approach